-The primary purpose of the Campus ID Card is to provide easy identification of the cardholder and to permit access to permitted areas of the University campus.
-The Campus ID Card also serves as a library card.
-It is the responsibility of the cardholder to immediately report suspected lost or stolen cards to HU Security at HUSecurity@HarrisburgU.edu or by phone at 717-901-5180.
+The primary purpose of the Campus ID is to provide easy identification of the ID holder and to permit access to permitted areas of the University campus.
+The Campus ID also serves as a library credential.
+It is the responsibility of the ID holder to immediately report suspected lost or stolen IDs to HU Security at HUSecurity@HarrisburgU.edu or by phone at 717-901-5180.